This is the multi-page printable view of this section.

 A Vehicle Model should be defined in its own Python Package.
 This allows to distribute the Vehicle Model later as a standalone package and to use it in different Vehicle App projects.

-The name of the Vehicle Model package will be my_vehicle_model
+The name of the Vehicle Model package will be my_vehicle_model for this walkthrough.

 -